ncx-co/woodchuck/docs/protocol.md

   * label - string or numeric
   * sampling - sampling
   * subplots - list of PLOT (but in the PROTOCOL object, this will be an integer of the number of subplots).
-  * target-loc - geojson-point
+  * targetLoc - geojson-point
-  * actual-loc - geojson-point
+  * actualLoc - geojson-point
-  * actual-loc-accuracy - float
+  * actualLocAccuracy - float
   * notes - string
-  * time-collected - datetime
+  * timeCollected - datetime
-  * time-last-edited - datetime
+  * timeLastEdited - datetime
   * cruiser - email address or string
   * trees - list of TREE
 * TREE
   * expansion - float
   * species - string
-  * species-group - species-group
+  * speciesGroup - species-group
   * segments - list of SEGMENT
   * age - integer
   * crown_ratio - percent